-Honey Raspberry Pan Fried Pork Chops – A 30 minute meal that impresses; juicy, seared pork chops with an easy to make sweet and sour raspberry pan sauce.
+Honey Raspberry Pan Fried Pork Chops.
+A 30 minute meal that impresses.
+Juicy seared pork chops pair beautifully with an easy to make, sweet and sour raspberry pan sauce.

-Raspberries are a particular favourite of mine but many times they can taste quite tart and sharp.
+Raspberries are a particular favourite of mine.
+However, many times they can taste quite tart and sharp.
 I wanted to add a little lemon juice as well which helps to preserve the bright red color of the berries in my experience.

 There were a few surprised looks when I brought the bright red raspberry sauce to the table to serve with the quickly pan fried pork chops.
 Skepticism was quickly put aside and cleaned plates left the final endorsement for this quick and easy weekday recipe.

-- 8 boneless center loin or rib loin pork chops
+- 8 pork chops, centre loin or rib loin, boneless

 - 3 tablespoons olive oil